yoelmatveyev/marthue/INFO.md

 Each block may be labeled and each rule, if applicable, may result after its application in a jump to another block.
 The block, from which the jump was made, is recorded in a stack.
 When a block’s operation terminates and the stack is not empty, the computation returns to the previous block.
 This feature allows to implement subroutine-like nested procedures of arbitrary complexity.

-Unless overwritten by the programmer’s identical labels, the following 5 labels have a special meaning:
+Unless overwritten by the programmer’s identical labels, the following 6 labels have a special meaning:

 "."  - terminate the entire program

 "," - finish the current block

+"^" - empty the stack and return to the beginning of the entire program

 "?" - jump to a random block